-Anyway, let’s look when the the weather is the best in the Lake District;
+Anyway, let’s look when the weather is the best in the Lake District;

-The peak season in the lakes is from April to October, if you want a peaceful visit you need to avoid this time like the plague.
+The peak season in the lakes is from April to October if you want a peaceful visit you need to avoid this time like the plague.
 But if you enjoy the crowds and atmosphere, then July to August is the perfect time for you, for both the atmosphere and the weather.
-However, during this time expect places like Ambleside can be crazy busy with tourists.
+However, during this time expect things to do in Ambleside to be crazy busy with tourists.

 Check this guide on tips for visiting England for this 1st time if you’re coming from overseas 🙂

-- Spring – You can tend to find cheaper accommodation in the Lake District during the spring season and this tends to be a quite period before the peak season in the Lakes.
+- Spring – You can tend to find cheaper accommodation in the Lake District during the spring season and this tends to be a quiet period before the peak season in the Lakes.

 - Summer – If you want glorious sunshine then you need to visit the lakes between June and August.
 If you’re lucky you might get the great British weather and see temperatures of above 20 degrees!
 This is also when the famous Kendal calling is held in the lakes.